garylirocks/quickrefs/azure-devops.markdown

 Variables can be defined at multiple levels, the most locally scoped one wins:

 Job -> Stage -> Pipeline root -> Pipeline settings UI

+#### Nested templates

+Variables defined at the entry pipeline file are available to all nested templates, NO NEED to pass them as parameters.

 #### Naming